nmn/react-timeago/README.md

 ###### component (optional) (default: 'span')
 A string of ReactClass that is used to wrap the live updating string

+###### minPeriod (optional) (default: 0)
+The minimum number of seconds that the component should wait before updating.
+The component will still update if you pass new props.
+Use this if, for example, you don't want to update every second for recent times.

+###### maxPeriod (optional) (default: Infinity)
+The opposite of minPeriod.
+Use this to force dates to update more often than the default behaviour.
+For example, you can use this update a time every 5 minutes even after it is more than an hour old.

 ###### Anything Else? (optional)
 As of v2.0 you can pass in any props.
 Any props not used by React-TimeAgo will be passed down to the resulting component.
 This means that you can pass className, styles, id, title, aria-label, event handlers or anything else you want.